Published on May 17th, 2015 | by Pro Wrestling Stories0

-Paul Heyman once shared, “If you’re in the room with Vince McMahon and he sneezes, go on your Blackberry for the next 20 minutes because nothing you say to him is going to get through…Cause he gets really pissed off.
-Cause he can’t control the sneeze.”
+Paul Heyman once shared, “If you’re in the room with Vince McMahon and he sneezes, go on your Blackberry for the next 20 minutes.
+Nothing you say to him is going to get through because he gets really pissed off ’cause he can’t control the sneeze.”

-For a man who loves control, Vince McMahon is never one to let his guard down often.
+For a man who loves control, Vince McMahon doesn’t let his guard down often.
 However, in this hilarious recount from Bret Hart’s autobiography, ‘Hitman: My Real Life in the Cartoon World of Wrestling‘, just before drug testing was implemented in then-WWF, Vince had a bit too much to drink and let his guard down, and then some!

 “I had been to El Paso, where some buddies I called Cheech and Chong had given me a giant baggie filled with Mexican dirt-weed…

 So, of course it figures that before the tapings in San Antonio, Vince called a meeting to inform all the wrestlers that in a few weeks drug testing would be expanded to cover any and all non-prescription drugs, including marijuana.
 Vince said that with the FBI and the media waiting to pounce on him, the WWF couldn’t take a chance on another scandal.
 I believed – and still do – that Vince’s decision was short-sighted.
 With weed taken off the menu, even more wrestlers wound up as alcoholics; instead of smoking a bit of weed holed up in their hotel rooms talking about the business, they roamed hotel bars drunk and on downers.